 She is also experienced in employment law.
-She provides consultancy and represents clients in relation to a wide range of labour law issues including preparation and negotiation of employment contracts, personnel management, reemployment and unjust competition actions.
+She provides consultancy and represents clients in relation to a wide range of employment law issues including preparation and negotiation of employment contracts, personnel management, reemployment and unjust competition actions.

 Mandatory mediation for commercial disputes was recently introduced by the Law on Legal Procedures to Initiate Proceedings for Monetary Receivables arising out of Subscription Agreements.
 As a result, an application for mediation is a condition for bringing a legal action before the courts, and a case will be dismissed on procedural grounds if the claimant in a commercial action fails to fulfil this obligation.